tvdboom/ATOM/docs_sources/user_guide/plots.md

 * The `title` parameter allows you to add a title to the plot.
 * The `figsize` parameter adjust the plot's size.
 * The `filename` parameter is used to save the plot.
-* The `display` parameter determines whether to show the plot.
+* The `display` parameter determines whether to show or return the plot.

 <br>